darxtrix/Anonymous_Me/readme.md

 **Usage**

-Locally, create a database and configure 'settings.local'and then :
+Locally, create a database and configure `settings.local` and then :